 |IF YOU WANT TO...||TAKE A LOOK AT...|

-Exercise bikes take up a lot of space.
-In general, allow at least the same space you’d allow for a single bed, with half a metre or so on each side to make sure you can dismount easily.
-A few bikes also fold up for easy storage.
+Treadmills take up a lot of space.
+In general, allow at least the same space you’d allow for a single bed, with half a metre or so on each side to make sure your elbows aren’t hitting the walls when you run!

-An exercise bike as part of a healthy lifestyle will keep your heart healthy.
+A treadmill on its own is a very useful piece of equipment.
 But it won’t exercise your upper body or back muscles much.
-If you’re not buying any other piece of equipment, add some press-ups, pull-ups, and sit-ups to your exercise routine to round out your workout.
+If you’re not buying any other piece of equipment, add some press-ups and sit-ups to your exercise routine to round out your workout.

-There’s a huge variety of exercise bikes on the market - but the one you choose needs to fit your healthy lifestyle, too.
+There’s a huge variety of great treadmills on the market - but the one you choose needs to fit your healthy lifestyle, too.
 Now you're equipped with information, head for home gym equipment at www.argos.co.uk!

 Sometimes you want to see features side-by-side.
 It’s easy!
-When you view any range of exercise bikes - by price, brand, or other criteria - you’ll see a ‘Compare products/Go’ link on the right, with a tickbox for each piece of equipment.
+When you view any range of treadmills – by type, brand, or other criteria – you’ll see a ‘Compare products/Go’ link on the right, with a tickbox for each piece of equipment.